View Dyslexie font | View high contrast

 • the effect of the disability of a person - for example, other students may learn ‘signing’ to improve their communication with a student with a hearing impairment.

-• the costs involved in making the adjustment, taking into account the financial situation of the educational authority - for example, the cost of providing a modified computer for a person with a visual impairment may be beyond the financial resources of a small secretarial training college but is a minor expense for a university.
+• the costs involved in making the adjustment, taking into account the financial situation of the educational authority - for example, the cost of providing a modified computer for a person with a vision impairment may be beyond the financial resources of a small secretarial training college but is a minor expense for a university.

 No single factor alone is likely to constitute unjustifiable hardship.
 All relevant factors must be weighed up to see if, in all the circumstances, there is unjustifiable hardship.